OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

 Debugging can be disabled using similar techniques in ART, even though the gDvm variable is not available.
 The ART runtime exports some of the vtables of JDWP-related classes as global symbols (in C++, vtables are tables that hold pointers to class methods).
 This includes the vtables of the classes include JdwpSocketState and JdwpAdbState - these two handle JDWP connections via network sockets and ADB, respectively.
-The behavior of the debugging runtime can be manipulatedB ny overwriting the method pointers in those vtables.
+The behavior of the debugging runtime can be [manipulated by overwriting the method pointers in those vtables](https://www.vantagepoint.sg/blog/88-anti-debugging-fun-with-android-art "Vantage Point Security - Anti-Debugging Fun with Android ART").

 One possible way of doing this is overwriting the address of "jdwpAdbState::ProcessIncoming()" with the address of "JdwpAdbState::Shutdown()".
-This will cause the debugger to disconnect immediately [3].
+This will cause the debeugger to disconnect immediately.

 ```c
 #include <jni.h>